angelobattaglia/lindyquant/docs/login.md

 Now, when you navigate to `/login` in your web browser, you should see a login form.
 When you submit the form, it will validate the input and if it's valid, it will execute the code in the `if form.validate_on_submit():` block.
 You can add your login logic there.

+# Decorators in Python
+Basics: A decorator in Python is essentially a function that takes another function as an argument, adds some kind of functionality, and returns another function without altering the source function's code.
+Decorators are denoted by the @ symbol and are placed above a function definition.